PDLT-University-of-York/test-split-site/docs/ultra/ai-da.md

 Steps to generate a marking rubric:

-1. Create or open an exising Assignment.
+1. Create or open an existing Assignment.
-2. Click **Settings/cog icon** to open teh full settings panel, then scroll down and click **Add marking rubric**.
+2. Click **Settings/cog icon** to open the full settings panel, then scroll down and click **Add marking rubric**.
 3. Under Course Rubrics, click **Generate**.
 </br>![decorative](images/aida-rubric-generate-button.png)
 4. Define the rubric: